 Curious about what’s gluten free at the Cheesecake Factory?
 I’ll give you the full scoop and let you know what happened when I put the restaurant to the Nima Sensor hidden gluten test (it’s not pretty).
 This post contains affiliate links.
 Please see my disclosures for details.

-You might be wondering what’s gluten free at the Cheesecake Factory, a restaurant that boasts the “world’s largest menu.”
+You might wonder what’s gluten free at the Cheesecake Factory, a restaurant that boasts the “world’s largest menu.”

-In fact, the Cheesecake Factory has more than 250 dishes on its 12+ page menu, making it really hard to decide what to order.
+The Cheesecake Factory has more than 250 dishes on its 12+ page menu, making it hard to decide what to order.

-I did a little detective work to help you better understand how to safely eat gluten free at the Cheesecake Factory, and why I will likely never go back myself.
+I did a little detective work to help you better understand how to eat gluten free at the Cheesecake Factory safely and why I will likely never go back myself.

 Here’s what you’ll find in this article: